2019 – the year of content.

 Research Your Target Market and Create a Buyer Persona

 This is something that should be established at the beginning of a business plan.
-In the creation stage of a business.
-It’s important to know your audience, but specifically to know how they liked to be informed.
+In the creation stage of a business, it’s important to know your audience, specifically to know how they liked to be informed.
 Blogs on your site are crucial to your SEO, but what if your audience hates reading blogs?
 Find ways of easily adapting this information in other ways.

 Gather Research from Your Coworkers